LANCASTER, Calif. (KABC) -- Authorities are searching for an 18-year-old accused of fatally shooting his teen sister in Lancaster.

 "She was only 13 years old, had her whole life ahead of her," said Vanessa Zamora, the victim's aunt, who described her as "the brightest girl I've ever met - happy, very outgoing, smart, loved school, loved to be with her friends."

-The girl's brother, Eddie Alvirez, was initially described as a "person of interest" in the case after he fled on foot from the scene.
+The girl's brother, identified as 18-year-old Eddie Alvirez, has been identified as the suspect after he was earlier described as a "person of interest" in the case.
+He fled on foot from the scene shortly after the shooting, authorities said.

 Anyone with information is asked to call Los Angeles County Sheriff's Department's Homicide Bureau at (323) 890-5500.
 Anonymous information can be provided to Crime Stoppers at (800) 222-TIPS (8477).